Reading-Advantage-Thailand/zhongwen-advantage/cline_docs/codebaseSummary.md

 - next-intl for internationalization
 - shadcn/ui for components
 - Prisma for database (pending)
-- Firebase for authentication (pending)
+- Firebase for authentication (implemented)
 - NextAuth.js for session management (pending)

 ### Chinese Language Dependencies (Pending)